-The Company is exposed the risk of loss from fluctuations in the future cash flows or fair values of financial instruments because of a change in market interest rates.
-Interest rate risk is managed principally through monitoring interest rate gaps and by having pre-approved Group-wide limits for repricing bands.
-Given the structure of the Company's statement of comprehensive income with the main source of income being dividends received, which are, on a full year basis, considerably more significant than interest expenses, the Company is able to tolerate significant interest rate gaps.
+The Company is exposed the risk of loss from fluctuations in the future cash flows because of a change in market interest rates.
+Interest rate risk is managed principally through monitoring interest rate gaps and by having pre-approved Group-wide limits for re-pricing bands.
 The Group ALCO is the monitoring body for compliance with these limits.